cenchat/cenchat.github.io/docs/setting-up-on-your-website.md

 ```

 - **Site ID:** This is the ID of your Cenchat Site you've created earlier.
-- **Page ID:** This is the ID of your web page which you'll have to provide manually. **Make sure that it's unique across your entire website**.
+- **Page ID:** This is the ID of your web page which you will have to provide manually. **Make sure that it's unique across your entire blog**.

-## Include the widget on your webpage
+### 2. Include the Widget on Your Webpage

 To include the widget on your webpage, add the code below at the end of your HTML file's `<body>` tag: